Michael Dean Woodford

 Michael Dean Woodford (born 1955) is an American macroeconomist and monetary theorist who currently teaches at Columbia University.

 Academic career

 Woodford holds B.A. from the University of Chicago (1977) and a J.D. from Yale Law School (1980).
 He completed his Ph.D. in economics at MIT in 1983.

 He began his teaching career at Columbia, and then taught at Chicago and Princeton before returning to Columbia to accept the John Bates Clark chair in 2004.
 He was awarded the John D. and Catherine T. MacArthur Foundation Prize Fellowship, which financed his research from 1981 to 1986.
 In 2007, he was awarded the Deutsche Bank Prize.
+In 2024 he received both the Erwin Plein Nemmers Prize in Economics and the BBVA Foundation Frontiers of Knowledge Award in the category of "Economics and Finance".